OVERVIEW

 - Vaccine information literacy skills

-COMBATTING HEALTH MISINFORMATION WITH COMMUNITY-CRAFTED MESSAGING: Developing a scalable community-driven approach in Brazil, Mexico, and the United States
+COMBATTING INACCURATE HEALTH INFORMATION WITH COMMUNITY-CRAFTED MESSAGING: Developing a scalable community-driven approach in Latin America and the United States

 Partnering with local NGOs in Brazil, Mexico, and the US, as well as Facebook and YouTube, researchers will evaluate the effectiveness of health-information messaging generated from members of a given community in improving vaccine attitudes and intentions.
 These messages will also be compared to messaging currently in use, created by technical experts who represent government and public health organizations.